-Clerkenwell is one of London’s oldest villages and parishes.
-It was a working class area for centuries, while also attracting artisan workers, as well as radical activists.
+Did you know that Clerkenwell is one of London’s oldest villages and parishes?
+It was a working class area for centuries, while also attracting artisan workers, as well as radical and political activists.
 It is also Islington’s oldest residential and business district.

-Clerkenwell is named after the Clerks’ Well, a 12th-century water source that adjoined St Mary’s Nunnery (c1140), which was a religious order located just to the north of Clerkenwell Green.
+Clerkenwell is named after the Clerks’ Well, a 12th-century water source that adjoined St Mary’s Nunnery (c.1140).
+This was a religious order located north of Clerkenwell Green.
 The well remains one of Islington’s hidden treasures and may be viewed by appointment by contacting Islington Local History Centre.

-Much of Clerkenwell’s rich and varied heritage is still visible, with many of the area’s historic buildings and locations continuing to give Clerkenwell a strong sense of time and place.
+Much of Clerkenwell’s rich and varied heritage is still visible, with many of the area’s historic buildings and sites continuing to give Clerkenwell a strong sense of time and place.

 You may have already spotted a collection of vinyl heritage pavement plaques while walking in Clerkenwell and here is further information about each of these:

 1. Home of Joseph Grimaldi, 56 Exmouth Market1.
 Home of Joseph Grimaldi, 56 Exmouth Market

 2. Spa Green Gardens, opposite Sadler’s Wells, Rosebery Avenue